 Folk Superstitions & Post-Soviet Funerals

 Russia is famous for having the largest population of Orthodox Christians in the world!
 Therefore, Orthodox Christianity directly influences the country’s funeral traditions.
 However, a lesser known fact about Russia is that it also is the home of many folk death superstitions.
 Moreover, Russia is home to many religion beyond Christianity.
-For example, did you know that the Russia includes the only Buddhist Republic in Europe?
+For example, did you know that the only Buddhist Republic in Europe is in Russia?

 In short, with this article we address this rich folklore history around witchcraft and death.
 Finally, we are visiting different parts of this huge country and discuss the effects of Soviet policies on death and modern funerals!